nikolasrangel/websocket-nodejs-python/README.md

 # WebSocket + Node.js + Python 3

-Example of a simple application using WebSocket and Node.js to create a Python 3 process to calculate the factorial of a number and sending the result to client.
+Example of a simple application using WebSocket and Node.js to create a Python 3 process to calculate the factorial of a number and send the result to client.

-Ready for deployment to [Heroku](heroku.com).
+Ready for deployment to [Heroku](https://heroku.com).

 ## Client